 Some technologies are sexy and some aren’t.
 Whole blogs are dedicated to eco-gadgets or electric cars, reporting on the tiniest rumours and excuses for news.
 These are fewer people tracking developments in the more mundane technologies of everyday life, such as how we cook, wash, and deal with waste, even though these may have a far bigger impact on the environment.

 As I’ve mentioned before, the flushing toilet is taken for granted, despite being hugely wasteful of water and reliant on complex and expensive infrastructure.
 There are better solutions.
-Some of them are simpler, some of them more complex, but they’re all smarter than purifying water at great expense and then use it to flush toilets.
+Some of them are simpler, some of them more complex, but they’re all smarter than purifying water at great expense and then using it to flush toilets.

 Another unglamorous technology that’s ripe for re-invention is the washing machine.
-Again, we take them for granted and the basic design has been more or less the same for decades, though they are more efficient than they were.
+We take them for granted and the basic design has been more or less the same for decades, though they are more efficient than they were.
 Are there better ways of cleaning our clothes?
 Here are four reasons why we might want to think again:

 - Water: The average washing machine will use 50 litres of water for a load, though some will get through 150 litres.
 That’s not a problem everywhere, but in areas of water stress that’s reason to look again and see if there are other ways of doing things.